by Dr. Lawrence Wilson

 DIABETES AND FREQUENT URINATION

 Elevated blood sugar or diabetes can cause frequent urination.
-This should never happen if one is on a nutritional balancing program.
+This should never happen if one is on a development program.
 However, diabetes is quite common today and many donŐt know they have it.

 The blood sugar level can rise and fall, and with this the frequent urination can come and go.
 Frequent urination with a lot of urine, along with a lot of thirst, are often early symptoms of diabetes, even if the blood sugar level is not out of the normal range.
 This is a very important condition to correct, and usually easy to correct without drugs.